Traci Donnelly

 General Counsel

-Alina Mason serves as General Counsel for the Impact Collaborative and The Child Center of NY, joining the organization in 2024 and 2023 respectively.
+Alina Mason serves as General Counsel for Make An Impact and The Child Center of NY, joining the organization in 2024 and 2023 respectively.
 She brings 15 years of legal expertise across nonprofit, corporate, and legal services sectors, with a focus on managing legal, risk, and compliance issues for social services organizations.

-Before joining the Impact Collaborative, Alina spent eight years as General Counsel at a nonprofit serving children and families.
+Before joining Make An Impact, Alina spent eight years as General Counsel at a nonprofit serving children and families.
 Her career also includes work as a corporate attorney, specializing in healthcare and private equity transactions, and advocating for victims of domestic violence and clients with disabilities in legal services.

-Alina is committed to using her diverse legal background to support the mission of the Impact Collaborative and drive systemic change for under-resourced communities.
+Alina is committed to using her diverse legal background to support the mission of Make An Impact and drive systemic change for under-resourced communities.

 Lisa Harris